manussekhar/German_Notes/Alphabets/D.md

 D:"deh"
 Deutsch :"German"
 Deutschland :" Germany [No article for places]"
-Dann :"
+Dann:"
 Then
 Wem geben Sie dann die Schuld, Dr. House? - So who do you blame, Dr. House?
 "
-Das :" That"
+Das:"
+That
+"
-Dien :" serve"
+Dien :"serving"
-Donner :" thunder"
+Donner :"
+thunder
++
+Ich meine Blitz und Donner. - I'm talkin' about thunder and lightning.
+"
+danken :"
-danke :" thank you"
+thank you
+Ich muss Ihnen danken. - I appreciate it.
+"
-dir :" you"
+dir :"you"
-du :" you"
+du :"you"
-das :" this/that"
-dialog :" dialogue +"
+dialog :"
-dein,deine:" your"
+dialogue
++
+Aber es benötigt mehr Dialog. - What it needs is maybe a little more dialog." dein,deine:" your"
 Durch:"through